 umngqithi - meaning a cow with light brown and white speckles similar to the Kori Bustard plant.

-impemvu - meaning 'White Helmet Shrike' referring to the cow with a white face and colored body.
+impemvu - meaning 'White Helmet Shrike' referring to the cow with a white face and coloured body.

 ukhozi - meaning 'Black Eagle' is the name given to cows with white speckles on their stomach and forehead.

-i(li)gamanxa - meaning 'do by halves' and refers to cows with white bodies and colored neck and head.
+i(li)gamanxa - meaning 'do by halves' and refers to cows with white bodies and coloured neck and head.